What is heroin?

 - Possession and sale of heroin are illegal and can lead to long prison sentences.

 - Be self aware!
 If you choose to use heroin, setting an intention is the best way to maximize the benefits and reduce the risks.
 Using multiple days in a row can lead to uncomfortable withdrawal symptoms that make it more difficult to remember your initial intention.

 What if Someone Overdoses?

-- If someone stops breathing, has no pulse, or turns blue call 911 immediately.
-Tell the operator they have stopped breathing and begin artificial (mouth-to-mouth) respiration.
+- If someone stops breathing, has no pulse, or turns blue or grey, call 911 immediately.

 - Naloxone (a.k.a.
 “Narcan”) is an effective overdose reversal drug available at CVS and elsewhere.
 Naloxone is administered either as intramuscular injection or as nasal spray.
 If you have naloxone available, administer it to the person overdosing immediately.